alberttzhao/bike-guard/hardware/README.md

 # Hardware Readme
-This read me will cover the hardware components of BikeGuard
+This read me will cover the hardware components of BikeGuard.
+Note to self for future: in the future we can try to implement everything with Python.

 ## Components Needed
 The components necessary for this project include: